0xPoe/0xPoe/README.md

 [![][resume-badge]][resume] [![][linkedin-badge]](https://www.linkedin.com/in/rustin-liu-1a91a5260)

 I'm Rustin Liu, a software engineer from China and also a Rustacean in [Rust] community.
-I love Rust, cycling and open source.
+I love Rust, running and open source.
 Currently contribute to ["Cargo: The Rust package manager"] and ["Rustup: The Rust toolchain installer"] regularly.

 Things I code with: Rust, Golang, Node.js, web development, DevOps, finding bugs.